What does daydreaming mean? If you’ve ever wondered, then you will be amazed by the results of a groundbreaking new scientific study.

-It turns out that your daydreams mean a lot and that they are very important.
+It turns out that our daydreams mean a lot and are actually crucial to our wellbeing.

-Not only that, but daydreaming is good for your health.
-So if you have ever been told to take your head out of the clouds, don’t.
+Not only that, but daydreaming is good for our health.
+So if you have ever been told to take your head out of the clouds: don’t.
 Daydreamers tend to be healthier and more successful.
-So keep on daydreaming.

 “Daydreaming organises us, paradoxical as that sounds,” says Eric Klinger, the professor of psychology at the University of Minnesota.

 “People tend to believe that their daydreams are scatterbrained, but in actual fact daydreams help to organise our life, reminding us of upcoming events, preparing us for future situations and recalling the past in order to learn lessons from it.”